sltsheryl/TenerifeBot/README.md

 ## Notes
 The bot is still under development. <br>
+*Caution: Avoid spamming commands as Discord imposes a rate limit.*
 Look out for new features!
 And feel free to create a PR if you spot any bugs or improvements :)